ani2fun/sonatype-maven-central-publisher/README.md

 Follow these steps:

 - Let's say you have project called `plugin-demo`, then to publish to sonatype central you need to execute task called `publishToSonatype`

   For example:
     ```bash
     ./gradlew :plugin-demo:clean :plugin-demo:publishToSonatype
     ```

   It will generate a publication in the build directory of your project and create a zip file named upload.zip.
 This file will be published to Maven Central.
-If you have utilized the "USER_MANAGED" option in `sonatypeCentralPublishExtension` block, please navigate to your deployment in your Maven account and click "publish" to finalize the publication process
+If you have utilized the "USER_MANAGED" option in `sonatypeCentralPublishExtension` block, please navigate to your deployment in your Maven account and click " publish" to finalize the publication process

-- After publishing to Maven Central, you'll see a Deployment ID in the console or the error message if something goes wrong:
+- After publishing to Maven Central, you'll see a Deployment ID in the console or the error message if something goes
+  wrong:
   Success message:
     ```console
     Deployment Response: "95a20ab9-d2f8-49ee-9101-19aba493a730"
     ```
   OR
   Error message:
     ```console
      > Task :plugin:publishToSonatype
      Executing 'publishToSonatypeCentral' tasks...